Anemonoides blanda: Distribution

 The native range of Anemonoides blanda extends from southeastern Europe, through Turkey and Lebanon, to western Syria in the Middle East.
 The species has been introduced into Germany and elsewhere.
 There are numerous naturalized populations in Canada and the United States.

 Cultivation

 Anemonoides blanda should be planted in the autumn in partially shady areas, and in moist soil.
 It can also grow in full sun if the soil stays moist.
 It grows in any well-drained soil which dries out in summer; hence it is often used for underplanting deciduous trees which provide the necessary conditions.
 It rapidly colonizes any favored location.
 The plant is deciduous, meaning the flowers and leaves die in the early summer.
 The flowers attract bees, butterflies and other pollinators.
 This plant and its cultivar 'White Splendour', have gained the Royal Horticultural Society's Award of Garden Merit.

-Medicinal uses
+Medicinal and other uses

 Herbalists in the Middle Ages used A. blanda as treatment for gout and headaches.
 Due to their toxicity, they are no longer used as medications.
-The sky-blue petals of the plant were used for dyeing purposes by boiling them to produce a light green color.
+The purple petals of the plant were used for dyeing purposes by boiling them to produce a light green color.